-Moses Goods in Community: Lana'i and Moloka'i Maui Arts and Cultural Center in partnership with Lana‘i Culture & Heritage Center hosted a free community performance by Moses Goods (Maui-born actor, writer and storyteller) at Lana'i school: presentation of traditional Hawaiian storytelling, and performing arts.
-Earlier in the day, Moses had met with a group of Lanai'i students, joined by 25 students from Pa‘ia Youth Center on Maui.
-He dirst told his own story: how he got involved in theater while in high school, which sparked an interest that has become his passion and profession.
+Moses Goods in Community: Lana'i and Moloka'i Maui Arts & Cultural Center in partnership with the Lana‘i Culture & Heritage Center hosted a free community performance by Moses Goods (Maui-born actor, writer and storyteller) at Lana'i school: a presentation of traditional Hawaiian storytelling, and performing arts.
+Earlier in the day, Moses had met with a group of Lana'i students, joined by 25 students from Pa‘ia Youth Center on Maui.
+He first told his own story: how he got involved in theater while in high school, which sparked an interest that has become his passion and profession.
 Students asked questions about theater/acting, and how Native Hawaiian traditions were researched.
-Moses shared that if Native Hawaiians do not engage in telling their stories, others will; it is important to learn your traditions and to tell your own stories of your community.
-He then took the students on a journey through time, from Kaunolu and Kane‘apua, Lana‘i to Kahiki (the ancestral home land of the gods and people of Hawai‘i), by telling the Lana‘i-based story of Kane‘apua, then told the story of Kamapua‘a’s journey to Kahiki, and his battles with Ku‘ilioloa and Lonoka‘eho, and finally, the story of Hamumu, the Hawaiian whale rider. (see more photos HERE Lanai CHC) Moses Goods also enacted a similar program on Moloka'i: educational presentation and a free community performance.
+Moses shared that if native Hawaiians do not engage in telling their stories, others will; it is important to learn your traditions and to tell your own stories of your community.
+He then took the students on a journey through time, from Kaunolu and Kane‘apua, Lana‘i to Kahiki (the ancestral home land of the gods and people of Hawai‘i), by telling the Lana‘i-based story of Kane‘apua, then told the story of Kamapua‘a’s journey to Kahiki, and his battles with Ku‘ilioloa and Lonoka‘eho, and finally, the story of Hamumu, the Hawaiian whale rider. (see more photos HERE Lanai CHC) Moses Goods also enacted a similar program on Moloka'i with an educational presentation and a free community performance.

-Shank's Mare Our Artists in the Community program featured an astounding number of residency activities with 5th-generation Japanese puppet master Koryu Nishikawa V and Hawai'i-born puppet artist Tom Lee.
-Their production, Shank's Mare (in the Castle Theater Sept 29) is only the top of the glacier of activities: over 1,800 children and adults in Maui County benefitted through three free community performances in Hana, Moloka'i and Lana'i and presentations by the cast in schools in those locations, as well as a special show for schoolchildren in Castle Theater at MACC.
+Shank's Mare Our Artists in the Community program featured an astounding number of residency activities with fifth generation Japanese puppet master Koryu Nishikawa V and Hawai'i-born puppet artist Tom Lee.
+Their production, Shank's Mare (in Castle Theater) is only the top of the glacier of activities: over 1,800 children and adults in Maui County benefitted through three free community performances in Hana, Moloka'i and Lana'i and presentations by the cast in schools in those locations, as well as a special show for schoolchildren in Castle Theater at the MACC.
 Nishikawa and Lee also presented lecture-demonstrations in libraries statewide - including Kahului, Moloka'i and Lana'i - sponsored by the Performing Arts Presenters of Hawai'i, of which MACC is a member.
-Below: Puppetry at Kahului Library, Tom Lee and Koryu Nishikawa in Molokai Library.
-Below: a school assembly on Lana'i
+Pictured above: puppetry at Kahului Library (left), and Tom Lee and Koryu Nishikawa in Molokai Library (right).